 They allow for the incorporation of IDP statistics into the country’s statistical system and the joint use of related data from different sources.
 This helps increase accountability and support policy debate, stronger advocacy and joint responses by governments and humanitarian and development actors.

 Better quality statistics on forced displacement that are comparable over time and across contexts are also required to implement and monitor several international agreements, including the 2030 Agenda for Sustainable Development and the global compacts.
 They are furthermore needed to monitor progress towards the UN Secretary General’s ambitious call to reduce new and protracted internal displacement by at least 50 per cent by 2030.

 The Expert Group on Refugee and IDP Statistics (EGRIS)

-Established by a decision of the UN Statistical Commission (UNSC) at its 47th session in 2016, the Expert Group was initially mandated with developing international recommendations, standards and guidance with the aim of improving the quality of official statistics on forcibly displaced populations.
-During phase one of the work the Expert Group developed the International Recommendations on Refugee Statistics and the Technical Report on Statistics of IDPs, both of which were formally endorsed at the 49th UNSC session in 2018.
-The endorsement of the International Recommendations on IDP Statistics at the 51st session in 2020 marked the conclusion of phase two.
-At the same occasion the UNSC welcomed the development of the Compilers’ Manual, and approved a third mandate for the Expert Group and the continuation of the group’s work on implementation of the new international recommendations over the five year period till 2024.
+Established by a decision of the UN Statistical Commission (UNSC) at its 47th session in 2016, the Expert Group was initially mandated with developing international recommendations, standards and guidance to improve statistics on forced displacement.
+During phase 1, EGRIS developed the International Recommendations on Refugee Statistics (IRRS) and the Technical Report on Statistics on IDPs, both of which were formally endorsed at the 49th UNSC session in 2018.
+The endorsement of the International Recommendations on IDP Statistics at the 51st session in 2020 marked the conclusion of phase 2.
+At the same occasion the UNSC welcomed the development of the Compilers’ Manual and approved a third mandate.
+Phase 3 will focus on the implementation of the new international recommendations over the five year period till 2024.
 The JIPS -EGRIS Conference in September 2020 marked a first milestone achievement.